Alucard0x1/semanticseo/README.md

 ## Acknowledgments

 - Font Awesome for providing the icons used in the social media links.
+- Unsplash for providing the example images used in the template.
 - AMP project for the `amp-youtube` integration scripts.
 - All image and content rights belong to their respective owners.
 Example images and URLs provided in the template are for demonstration purposes only.